Nazar-Brunarskyi/movie-app-nextjs/README.md

    * lodash

 # To run it
+  * fork the repository

-clone it with `git clone https://github.com/Nazar-Brunarskyi/movie-app-nextjs.git`
+  * clone it with `git clone https://github.com/Nazar-Brunarskyi/movie-app-nextjs.git`

-instal appropriate packages `npm i`
+  * instal appropriate packages `npm i`

-use `npm run dev` to run it
+  * use `npm run dev` to run it